AaltoSciComp/scicomp-docs/triton/apps/llms.rst

 Example: Question Answering
 ---------------------------

-Request computational resources and load the necessary modules.
+In the following sbatch script, we request computational resources, load the necessary modules, and run a Python script that uses a HuggingFace model for question answering.

   .. code-block:: bash